Issues Submit About

 Our goal is to shed light on the different strategies and approaches that architects and designers can employ to create adaptable and resilient built environments that can withstand the ever-changing needs and conditions of our society.

 Two submission types are currently accepted for publication in the CAJ.
-Submissions are to align with one of the following: research essay or visual essay.
+Submissions are to align with one of the following: visual or research essay.

 __Research essay submissions (3000-4000 words) are intended for text-based work pursuing an academic research question in a particular field of study.
 Accompanying visual materials (5 images max.) are highly encouraged.

 All submissions are to be formatted in a Microsoft Word document (.docx) using Times New Roman, size 12 font.
 Double spacing and standard 2.5 cm margins should be used.
-Citations are to conform with the Chicago Manual of Style, with footnotes and a bibliography.
 All images should be at least 300 PPI and be captioned by the author.
 Authors will be responsible for securing permissions to publish any images not created by them (i.e. third-party images).

 Please include a cover page with project title, type of submission (research essay or visual essay), your name, date of completion, level of study (U1, U2, M1, M2…), and faculty of study.
 If completed as part of a registered course, the name of the professor in charge and the course name are to be provided as well.
 Both French and English submissions are welcome.